Psychopharmacologist

 American Board of Psychiatry Neurology

-Psychopharmacologist for children and adolescents
+Best Psychopharmacologist for adults and children

 Triple Board Certified Psychiatrist (MD) with licenses in Rhode Island, California, New Mexico, and New York